|Nutrition Facts (per serving)|

 These award-winning Southern-inspired vegetarian and vegan sweet potato burgers made with quinoa were developed by Tolerant Vegan blogger Nikki Haney and courtesy of the North Carolina Sweet Potato Commission.

-First, pre-heat your oven to 400 F. Pierce the sweet potatoes and microwave them together until they are soft, about 4 to 6 minutes.
+First, preheat oven to 400 F. Pierce the sweet potatoes and microwave them together until they are soft, about 4 to 6 minutes.
 Mash them firmly into measuring cups to make 2 cups of mashed sweet potatoes, and then transfer them to a medium-sized mixing bowl.

 Meanwhile, in a small saucepan, bring 3/4 cup water and the quinoa to a boil.
 Reduce to a low simmer and cover, until the water is nearly absorbed and the quinoa appears transparent and is fully cooked about 8 to 10 minutes.
 Remove the quinoa from the stove and allow it to sit covered, for about 5 minutes.